 Generally, it is hard to tell how hours relate to a time span.
 For the book context, it can help to translate a full-time job to hours.
 One year has 52 weeks and therefore 260 workdays.
 Assume that an average person has 30 paid holidays, 10 paid sick days and 5 public holidays.
 After subtracting these values, this leaves 215 days.
 Based on that, my invested hours are equivalent to one year full-time work with almost 9 hours per day.

 The second calculation component is the cost of work.
 This part can be specified as hourly rate.
 For self-employed workers, it is the same rate one would charge for client projects.
 For employed people, determining the correct value is more difficult.
-One has to account for paid vacation, paid sick leave, bank holidays, employer contributions to insurances, work equipment, etc. In fact, it should be more productive to determine the rate a freelancer would get for the same job.
+One has to account for paid vacation, paid sick leave, bank holidays, employer contributions to insurances, work equipment, etc. Therefore, it should be more productive to determine the rate a freelancer would get for the same job.

 Book cost = Hours * Rate